-We've rummaged through the archives to evaluate the funniest stories, the most memorable characters, and the most satisfying puzzles on a quest to round up the very best adventure games on PC.
+We've rummaged through the archives to round up the very best adventure games on PC: the funniest stories, the most memorable characters, and the most satisfying puzzles.
 We haven't strictly defined the genre—we've included traditional point-and-click games as well as new forms—but as a general rule these are exploration, puzzle, and story-driven games that value atmosphere, dialogue, and discovery over action or stats.